dward2/BME547/Resources/WebServices/sendgrid.md

 "Advanced" tab.
 If not, select that tab.
 Click on the "Environment Variables..." button.
 * An "Environment Variables" window should open.
-The upper half of this window is called "User Variables for <name>" where <name> will be your Windows ID.
+The upper half of this window is called "User Variables for username" where username will be your Windows ID.
 Click on the "New..." button in this section.
 * A "New User Variable" window should open.
 Enter `SENDGRID_API_KEY` for the variable name.
 Enter the generated key from above as the variable value.